TrevorLovesMommy/airbnb-project/readme.md

 2. Understand how Airbnb is being used in all San Francisco neighborhoods (because real estate is local)
 3. Identify and quantify illegally listed units in San Francisco (because illegal units may displace local residents)

+Note:  This project has been deployed on <a href="https://tranquil-shore-08023.herokuapp.com/">heroku</a>.

 <h2>The Data</h2>
 We explored Airbnb's impact on the long-term rental supply using data from <a href="http://insideairbnb.com/get-the-data.html">Inside Airbnb's dataset</a>.
 Inside Airbnb is an independent, non-commercial set of tools and data that helped us explore how Airbnb is being used.
 They regularly scrape publicly available information about Airbnb's listings.